vegastrike/Vega-Strike-Engine-Source/CONTRIBUTING.rst

 Pull Requests
 =============

-We use a fork model of development for changes with all changes required to be submitted via a pull request in the Git Hub
+We use a fork model of development for changes with all changes required to be submitted via a pull request in the GitHub
 repository:

-1. Fork the Git Hub repository into your own Git Hub user
+1. Fork the GitHub repository into your own GitHub user
 2. Make your desired changes.
 3. Ensure you've documented your code.
 4. Test using the procedures outlined at `Vega Strike: Pull Request Validation`_